-Gia (1998) from Tuna and Johnny Web (Uncle Scoopy)
+Gia (1998) from Tuna and Johnny Web (Uncle Scoopy; Greg Wroblewski)

 Tuna's comments in white:

-Gia -- made for cable (1998) is of the "superstar has hard childhood, can't handle the pressure of success, turns to drugs, dies drug-related death" genre.
+Gia -- made for cable (1998) -- is of the "superstar has hard childhood, can't handle the pressure of success, turns to drugs, dies drug-related death" genre.
 This time it is Gia, the first runway superstar.
 Played to perfection by Angelina Jolie, the story is essentially a true one.
 Her lesbian lover, played by Elizabeth Mitchell also does a very good job.
 As a matter of fact, there was nothing wrong with the production values, the direction, the photography, or any of the performances.
-Everyone loves this film -- everyone except me.
+Everyone seems to love this film -- everyone except me.

 The first film I saw in this genre was "The Rose."
 Midler did a great job on it, and after it was over, I was impressed by the achievement, but depressed over what had been depicted.
 Then I saw "Sid and Nancy."
 Again, the acting was top-notch.
 This one left me wondering if I really needed to see a film this graphic about such a depressing waste of two lives.